ceresward/factorio-handycraft/README.md

 ## Description

 Handycraft is a mod for the video game [Factorio](https://factorio.com/).
-It adds key sequences for quickly adding to the handcrafting queue 1 or 5 crafts of a held item or selected entity.
+It adds key sequences for quickly adding to the handcrafting queue one, five, or all crafts of a held item or selected entity.

 ## Features

-- Press ALT + Q to queue up 5 item crafts, or ALT + SHIFT + Q to queue up a single item craft (key sequences can be modified)
+- Press ALT + Q to queue a single item craft, SHIFT + ALT + Q to queue five item crafts, or CONTROL + SHIFT + ALT + Q to queue all item crafts (key sequences can be customized)
-- When holding an item or item ghost in hand, that item will be crafted.
-Otherwise, if a buildable entity or entity ghost is selected, then the item for that entity will be crafted.
+- When holding an item or item ghost in hand, then that item will be crafted.
+Otherwise, if a hand-craftable entity or entity ghost is selected, then the item used to place that entity will be crafted.

 ## How It Works

-The mod creates two new configurable key sequences (default ALT+Q, SHIFT+ALT+Q) for adding 5 or 1 crafts (respectively) of an item to the hand-crafting queue.
+The mod creates three new configurable key sequences for queueing one, five, or all handcrafts of a selected item or entity (default sequences: ALT+Q, SHIFT+ALT+Q, CONTROL+SHIFT+ALT+Q).
 The item to be crafted depends on what's in the player's hand (aka cursor):

 - When the player's hand has a craftable item or item ghost in it, that is the item which will be crafted
 - When the player's hand is empty, if the player has selected an entity (aka hovered the mouse over it), if the entity is buildable by a craftable item, then that item will be crafted instead